albar965/littlenavmap-manual/en/MENUS.md

 Calculated flight plans along airways will obey all airway restrictions like minimum and altitude.
 The program will also adhere to one-way and maximum altitude restrictions for X-Plane based navdata.

-The resulting minimum altitude is set into the flight plan altitude field.
+The resulting minimum altitude is set in the flight plan altitude field.
 The flight plan altitude field is not changed if no altitude restrictions were found along the flight plan.

 A simplified east/west rule is used to adjust the cruise altitude to odd/even values \(this can be switched off in the `Options` dialog on the `Flight Plan` tab\).